 Illinois State placed in the Top Best Undergraduate Business Schools in the nation rankings by Bloomberg BusinessWeek magazine.

-Illinois State University 's College of Business is one of the nation's best choices for earning an MBA, according to the 2014 edition of Best 295 Business Schools, published by Princeton Review.
+Illinois State University 's College of Business is one of the nation's best choices for earning an MBA, according to the 2018 edition of US News & World Report Best Grad Schools in Business.